hexadecimal233/cloudie/README.md

 1. Modify the database schema in `src/systems/db/schema.ts`
 2. Run `pnpm drizzle-kit generate` if a table upgrade is needed.
 3. Modify the migrations in `src-tauri/src/lib.rs` to include the new table.
-4. (Optional) Run `pnpm drizzle-kit migrate` to apply the migrations.
+4. (Optional) Run the program using `pnpm tauri dev` to apply the migrations on-runtime.

 Report Issues / Submit Feature Requests: [Issues](https://github.com/hexadecimal233/cloudie/issues)